bootstrap-vue/bootstrap-vue/src/components/time/README.md

 <!-- b-time-i18n.vue -->
 ```

 ### Forcing 12 or 24 hour interface

 12-hour versus 24-hour input is determined by the client browsers default locale (or the locale
 resolved from the `locale` prop).
 To force a 12-hour user interface, set the prop `hour12` to `true`.
 To force a 24-hour user inteface, set the prop `hour12` to `false`.
 The default for prop `hour12` is
-`null` which uses the browser locale (or the locale resoved from the `locale` prop) to determine
-which interface to use.
+`null` which uses the resoved locale to determine which interface to use.

 ## Accessibility